Electric Embers: Handcrafted hosting, powering the fires of change

 Type: MX | Name: @ | Precedence: 10 | Value: smtp.electricembers.net

-2. To access your Webmail most easily, you should add this A record:
+5. Optional: To access your Webmail most easily, you can add this record:

 Type: A | Name: mail | Value: 208.90.215.73

-5. Finally, to enable auto-configuration in open-standards apps like Thunderbird (unfortunately not in MS Outlook or Apple Mail), you can add this record:
+6. Optional: You can enable auto-configuration in open-standards email apps like Thunderbird (unfortunately not in MS Outlook or Apple Mail) by adding this record:

 Type: CNAME | Name: autoconfig | Value: autoconfig.electricembers.net